coeusite/PokeClicker-Helpers/README.md

 ## Usage
 - Hatching Eggs
+  - In console, load js and run loopEggs()
   - you may sort Pokemon List to determine hatching priority
   - you may set filters in Hatchery List to add constraints to hatching pokemons
+- Looping Gym
+  - In console, load js
+  - run loopGym(gymName, times)
+  - run loopGym("", times) for the gym of current town

 ## To-Do
 - [ ]